 In an iteration, Scrum includes requirements analysis, task breakdown, daily standup meetings, review meetings after the iteration is done, and retrospective meetings.
 A scrum team, led by a Scrum Master, completes all sessions, and eventually completes all the necessary work of software development and testing, and eventually delivers runnable software.

 Most of development teams adopt Scrum and Extreme Programming at the same time.
 Scrum works as a framework at a macro level, while Extreme Programming guides users how to do coding.
 At this point, I personally think that there is a similarity between Amoeba management and TPS.
-Ameba is about how to manage your business, but it doesn't tell you how to minimize costs and maximize profits which can be done in TPS through a series of tools such as Kanban.
+Amoeba is about how to manage your business, but it doesn't tell you how to minimize costs and maximize profits which can be done in TPS through a series of tools such as Kanban.

-Ameba management emphasizes that everyone is a manager and everyone has to bear a sense of management.
+Amoeba management emphasizes that everyone is a manager and everyone has to bear a sense of management.
 In Scrum, the self-management with a team is emphasized.
 A Scrum team must make decisions for itself, adjust its plans, and deal with problems.
-In this respect, Ameba and Scrum are similar in some aspects.
+In this respect, Amoeba and Scrum are similar in some aspects.
 They both emphasize the initiatives of team members and improve business operations by mobilizing everyone's enthusiasm.

 While studying amoeba in Kyocera, I found that the daily morning meetings and business analysis meetings are similar to daily standup meetings and retrospective meetings in Scrum respectively.
 Moreover, the regular meeting with openness and cordiality is consistent with the team building in many IT companies.

-Ameba also emphasizes the visual management of a team.
+Amoeba also emphasizes the visual management of a team.
 A Scrum team use a variety of tools to visualize the progress of the entire team and present it to everyone.

 Through the implementation of Amoeba, team members are trained to have a sense of doing business.
 Scrum also emphasizes the self-management and growth within the team, and many managerial talents will emerge in the doing Scrum.